spilin/mincer/README.md

     end

 Mincer will validate `sort` and `order` params and will not allow to sort by attributes that do not exist.
-Default white list consists of all atttributes from original scope, in our example `Employee.attribute_name`.
+Default white list consists of all attributes from original scope, in our example `Employee.attribute_name`.
-You can expand the list overriding `allowed_sort_attributes` list like this:
+You can expand the list by overriding `allowed_sort_attributes` list like this:

     def allowed_sort_attributes
         super + %w{employee_name company_name}
     end
 This will allow to sort by all Employee attributes + `employee_name` and `company_name`

-Or restrict like this:
+Or restrict it like this:

     def allowed_sort_attributes
         %w{employee_name}